nworbde/MESAgrids/README.md

 TODO
 ---

-1. Primitive routines take xleft, xright, ytop, ybottom (norm. coord.) and a text scale.
+1. Primitive routines take xleft, xright, ytop, ybottom (norm. coord.) and a text size (px).
 Locate viewport by applying margins (in fractional size of plotting area) and then applying padding (in em).

 2. Legend specified by left-side and top-side.
 Lines, text located relative to this with topskip, left_margin (in em).